ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 `GET https://event.perso.ibexa.co/api/00000/login/Js79009234YU7/johndoe`

-The user buys two products from the shopping basket: product 128 (one piece for the price of EUR 19.99) and product 129 (2 pieces for the price of EUR 4.44 each).
+The user buys two products from the cart: product 128 (one piece for the price of EUR 19.99) and product 129 (2 pieces for the price of EUR 4.44 each).

 `GET https://event.perso.ibexa.co/api/00000/buy/johndoe/1/128?quantity=1&fullprice=19.99EUR`
 `GET https://event.perso.ibexa.co/api/00000/buy/johndoe/1/129?quantity=2&fullprice=4.44EUR`